Amateur sports: High school sports

+In the United States, each state has one or two high school sports associations, which are members of the National Federation of State High School Associations.
+Over 7 million high school students participate in athletics every year.
+Occasionally, success in high school sports may lead to a professional career in the field.

 The benefit of sports in high school is debated; some believe that they promote discipline and teamwork, while others find that they can cause injury.

 One study on the relationship between high school athletic and academic successes finds that, for the most part, higher participation and success rates in sports is positively related school-wide student successes on academic outcomes such as standardized test scores and educational attainment.
 The National Center for Educational Statistics reports that student athletes have a 20% higher chance of completing a college degree, and are more likely to be employed and in better health than non-athletes.
 However, a survey of high school athletes in 2006 showed that high school athletes are more likely to cheat inside of the classroom than non-athletes, especially boys participating in football, baseball, and basketball and girls participating in softball and basketball.
 The survey does not indicate to what extent cheating contributes to the greater academic outcomes of high school athletes.

 In the world of middle school and high school sports, several fees have risen over the last few years making sports more expensive.
 The term "Pay-to-Play" means that students and their parents must pay a flat fee to participate, and that fee often leaves out the costs of uniforms, transportation, and other team fees.
 This affects low-income families (those who earn less than $60,000 per year) and their ability to participate in the sports.
 The average cost is $381 per child per sport (Pay-to-Play Sports).
 Physical and mental health can improve with the right amount of physical fitness incorporated into everyday life.
 It allows for the child to have a healthy developing body, and a BMI within the normal range.
 Physical activity has been proven to improve mood and decrease both stress and anxiety.
 Studies have shown that the more physical activity one participates in as a child, the happier and more stable that person will be as an adult.
 Thus, the more students who participate in school sports, the more students who will find themselves balanced and successful adults later in life.